oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![Select the notebook to import and click on Import.](images/task3step2.png " ")

-    A dialog pops up named **Environment Attaching"**.
+    A dialog pops up named **Environment Attaching**.
 It will disappear when the compute environment finishes attaching, usuallly in less than one minute.
 Or you can click **Dismiss** to close the dialog and start working on your environment.
 Note that you will not be able to run any paragraph until the environment finishes attaching.

     ![Click Dismiss to cloes the Environment Attaching dialog.](images/click-dismiss.png " ")